leoditommaso/drinking-mate/README.md

 Author:: Leandro Di Tommaso (<leandro.ditommaso@mikroways.net>)

-This cookbook was written as part of the work required for the subject "Redes y Servicios Avanzados en Internet", which belongs to the Licenciatura en Informática and Licenciatura en Sistemas degree, at Universidad Nacional de La Plata.
-Feel free to use, improve, modify and share it as stated in the GPL License under which this project is released.
+This cookbook was written as part of a research work required for the subject "Redes y Servicios Avanzados en Internet", which belongs to the Licenciatura en Informática and Licenciatura en Sistemas degree, at Universidad Nacional de La Plata.
+Feel free to use, improve, modify and share it as stated in the MIT License under which this project is released.